Department of Ecology and Evolutionary Biology

 EEB 255B Life in the Universe (see GEO 255B)

-EEB 301 Evolution and the Behavior of the Sexes (also GSS 301) Spring STN
+EEB 301 Evolution and the Behavior of the Sexes (also GSS 301) Not offered this year STN

 Psychological, biological, and cross-cultural approaches to the study of sex and gender.
 Topics include biological components and development of sex differences; acquisitions of gender identity; social organization of key life cycle events; evolutionary considerations in the study of sex differences.
 One 90-minute lecture, one 90-minute class.
 Staff

 EEB 302 Practical Models for Environmental Systems (see ENV 302)

 EEB 304 Disease Ecology, Economics, and Policy (see ENV 304)